gvlos/rl_1/README.md

 - `-1` save checkpoint every x episodes (with x being a fixed variable specified inside code)
 - `0` no checkpoint
 - `freq` is an integer specifying the checkpoint frequency
 Note: every time a new checkpoint overrides the last one.
-Before evaluation, the final checkpoint is marked with a label `_trained`
+Before evaluation, the final checkpoint is marked with a label "_trained"

 `client_server' is  a flag specifying if rllib client-server interface has to be created (required `1` for rllib algorithms) --> [int]